 FINISH WALLS: Move up to the second run.
 Start by positioning the bottom of the second piece so that it is butted up against the top edge of the bottom piece.

-Before you staple the insulation into the rafters studs, pull it tight across the wall to make sure the seam between pieces is tight and level.
-Once it's straight, staple it along the bottom of the piece of insulation, just above the seam to secure it all in place.
-Then secure it a couple ( 2 to 3) places across the 4 foot width, all the way up each stud.
+Before you attach the insulation into the rafters studs, pull it tight across the wall to make sure the seam between pieces is tight and level.
+Once it's straight, nail or screw it along the bottom of the piece of insulation, just above the seam to secure it all in place.
+Then secure it a couple (2 to 3) places across the 4 foot width, all the way up each stud.